 • The Connecting Artworks will be created by Seattle-based Civilization.
 This artwork opportunity combines Art Zones 2, 3, & 6 and will include congruent, thematic elements that will guide visitors through different areas of The AMP.

 • The Community Room will provide an an opportunity for artwork in a public meeting room, visible from the street, within the Station House.

 • The Cal Anderson Park art zone will include landscape design and artwork along the north edge of the park.
-This selection is planned for summer 2019.

 • The AR/XR component will require an individual or team who can design an Augmented/Mixed Reality component for The AMP which will include interactive experiences and information related to the history of HIV/AIDS in Seattle and King County.
-This selection is scheduled for fall 2019.